Not a typical firm — 2025

 Unpacking Skill Bias: Automation and New Tasks — 2020

-Technologies that change the allocation of tasks between skilled and skilled workers have large effects on wage inequality and can bring modest productivity gains and declining real wages for unskilled workers.
+Technologies that change the allocation of tasks between skilled and unskilled workers have large effects on wage inequality and can bring modest productivity gains and declining real wages for unskilled workers.

 Joint with Daron Acemoglu